NEONScience/AOP-EMIT/README.md

 | [NEON - Ecosystem Structure](https://data.neonscience.org/data-products/DP3.30015.001) | Height of canopy top above bare earth, however in this repository **this dataset was just used for the metadata which includes shapefile boundaries of tiles (.shp, .shx, .prj, .dbf)** | June 2013 - ongoing, 1m spaital resolution, each tile is 1 km by 1 km | NEON (National Ecological Observatory Network).
 Ecosystem structure (DP3.30015.001), RELEASE-2025. https://doi.org/10.48443/jqqd-1n30.
 Dataset accessed from https://data.neonscience.org/data-products/DP3.30015.001/RELEASE-2025 on July 6, 2025. |

 ## Data Release:
-1. NEON burned and unburned tile boundary shapefiles: These shapefiles (.shp, .shx, .prj, .dbf) were retrieved from the NEON Ecosystem Structure metadata.
+1. The shapefiles for the boundaries of the burned and unburned tiles come from the NEON - Ecosystem Structure dataset (see table above).
-   # **ADD DATA RELEASE INFO HERE**
+* 8 total files - 4 files for the burned tile boundary and 4 files for the unburned tile boundary
+* The shapefiles can be found on the main branch of this repository in the `AOP-EMIT/data/` folder.
+* The shapefiles will be downloaded manually from this repository to your computer via instructions in the first tutorial notebook (01_NEON_EMIT_tutorial_notebook.ipynb).
-3. Additional data will be downloaded programmatically within the tutorial notebooks
+2. Additional data will be downloaded programmatically within the tutorial notebooks.

 ## <span id="workflow-instructions">Workflow Instructions</span>: